 - Finally, but certainly not less important, you should consider the safety of your pet.
 Sometimes florists will use certain flowers and plants that are dangerous to animals if they accidently eat them.
 The same goes for food, especially chocolate.
 Make sure potentially dangerous items are out of your pet’s reach and that none of your guests plan to give special “treats” when you aren’t looking.

 Also, think about the safety of any pet clothing or accessories you plan on using.
 While your pet may look simply adorable in a little tuxedo or veil, you definitely do not want them to get hurt.
-Make sure to get their clothing from a site, like BaxterBoo.com, that specializes in pet clothing.
+Make sure to get their clothing from a site that specializes in pet clothing.
 This way you can take the proper measurement to ensure that they are a comfortable as possible.
-Make sure any pet clothing items are secure, without small pieces that your pet may chew on and accidenaly swallow.
+Make sure any pet clothing items are secure, without small pieces that your pet may chew on and accidentally swallow.
 Speaking of clothing, make sure your own dress is safe from your pet.
 As you may well be aware of, pets have a habit of getting mysteriously grubby and, if the event is outdoors, don’t be surprised if paws become a little dirty.
-To avoid having your pooch or feline excitedly jump on you and ruin the bottom of your gown, opt for a shorter length wedding dress, found at retailers like David’s Bridal.
+To avoid having your pooch or feline excitedly jump on you and ruin the bottom of your gown, opt for a shorter length wedding dress.
 Plus, it might not hurt to have a lint brush handy in case any hairs get onto your garment.